RRdeLeeuw/Calendar/README.md

 ## About me

 Programming/Web-development is a hobby of mine.
 I follow free online courses and try to learn new things as much I can.
+But I am in all means an amateur.
 Please keep in mind I am a beginner, if you have tips, tricks or constructive criticism please feel free to reach out.

 ## Luxon disclaimer